A patient with macular degeneration should have regular eye exams by an ophthalmologist who

-who has been trained to detect many vision-threatening conditions, even before symptom
+has been trained to detect many vision-threatening conditions, even before symptoms develop.

 - Perform a visual acuity test to measure vision at a distance.